 Existing bus services are limited in South Reno south of Meadowood Mall.
 In fact, Route 56 is the only fixed route service in this portion of the study area (see Figure 1.10).
 Route 56 is limited to half-hour frequencies during peak times on the weekdays and has limited service after 8:00pm and during the weekends.
-The only bus stops along Route 56 within the study area are sparse with a bus stop near the intersection of Double R Parkway and Damonte Ranch Parkway and two along South Virginia Street.
+There are a limited number of bus stops along Route 56 within the study area.

-Another very limited service along the Study Area is provided by the Carson City regional route which runs the entirety of the South Virginia Street corridor from the Mall Meadowood transfer station to the Summit Mall.
+Another very limited service along the Study Area is provided by the Carson City regional route which runs the entirety of the South Virginia Street corridor from the Meadowood Mall transfer station to the Summit Mall.
 However, this is a commuter route connecting riders from Reno to Carson City and only runs during the weekdays in the mornings and evenings.
 This limits service along a majority of the study area for existing businesses and residents reliant on transit.
 FlexRIDE service is available and provides ondemand service from the neighborhoods to the east to portions of the study area including the Summit Mall, and areas around Damonte Ranch Parkway and South Meadows Parkway.